Girl in a White Kimono

 Girl in a White Kimono (Meisje in witte kimono) is an 1894 oil painting by George Hendrik Breitner.
-The subject of the painting is the sixteen-year-old Geesje Kwak, of whom Breitner made a series of photographs and paintings wearing red and white kimono.
-The painting was inspired by the style of Japanese prints and is an example of Japonism.
+The subject of the painting is the sixteen-year-old Geesje Kwak, of whom Breitner made a series of photographs and paintings wearing red and white kimonos.
+The painting was inspired by the style of Japanese prints and is an example of Japonisme.
 The painting is in the collection of the Rijksmuseum in Amsterdam.